LucasVChaves/VanillaEvolved/IdeaList.md

 - [ ] Ore vein: Holding a specified key breaks the hole ore vein, consumes extra durability.
 - [ ] Effect status: The duration of each active effect is shown in the corner of the screen.
 - [ ] Farmland breaking: Added the possibility to disable farmland breaking when jumping on it.
-- [ ] Creative inventory: Blocks and itens that previously could only be acquired via command now show in the creative inventory.
+- [x] Creative inventory: Blocks and items that previously could only be acquired via command now show in the creative inventory.
 - [ ] Creative toggle: It's possible to bind a key that toggles between creative and survival mode (if the player has the perms to do so).
 - [ ] Transparent armor: Armor visibility can be toggled in the skin customization tab.
 - [ ] Riptide: Riptide can be used inside water filled cauldrons.